mitchpaulus/neobem/README.md

 Each release is published in two flavors:

 - **Self contained** (`<runtime>.zip`, e.g. `win-x64.zip`): bundles the
   .NET runtime, so nothing else needs to be installed.
-This is the easiest option and what most people should pick.
+The downside is that these executables are, well… *hefty*.
-- **Framework dependent** (`<runtime>-framework-dependent.zip`, e.g.
+- **Framework dependent** (`<runtime>-framework-dependent.zip`,
-  `win-x64-framework-dependent.zip`): a much smaller download that requires a matching [.NET 10 runtime](https://dotnet.microsoft.com/en-us/download) to already be installed on your machine.
+  e.g. `win-x64-framework-dependent.zip`): a much smaller download that requires a matching [.NET runtime](https://dotnet.microsoft.com/en-us/download) to already be installed on your machine.